How Can I Learn To Draw With No Experience

 When you’re not busy drawing, observe what’s around you.
 Picture how you’d turn this scene into a pencil drawing.
 Imagine shading around someone’s eye and sketching in the iris and pupil, for example.
 This imagination is how you gain insight into how to make your lines and compose your style.

 Remember that every artist has their unique style and journey, and there is no right or wrong way to create art.
 Embrace the mistakes and learn from them, as they are an essential part of the learning process.
 Surround yourself with a supportive community of artists who can provide encouragement and constructive feedback.
-Click here
+Visit the website for more information.
+I hope the provided information is helpful.
+Share your thoughts below in the comment section.

 Welcome to WordPress.
 This is your first post.
 Edit or delete it, then start writing!